-It is possible to have lush and stylish houseplants that are pet safe.
-It just takes a bit of know-how and label reading.
+It is possible to have lush and stylish pet safe houseplants – it just takes a bit of know-how and label reading.

-The main reason I began Leaf & Paw was because I spent years researching safe, non-toxic plants that wouldn’t send my cats to the ER.
+The main reason I began Leaf & Paw was because I spent years researching safe, non toxic plants that wouldn’t send my cats to the ER.
 In the realm of the internet with so much misinformation, it was somewhat difficult to find a consistent list.
 Many trendy blogs and websites that recommend plants for your home don’t specify toxicity to animals or children.
 So I’ve made my own list of five plants to get you started as you begin to build your indoor jungle.
-And rest assured, they are all safe for Mittens and Fido.
+And rest assured, they are all safe for cats AND dogs.

 I think Fittonia are underrated.
 More recently marketed at “fairy garden plants,” they are really a unique speciman and perfect for low light areas.
 They don’t stay small, but instead grow quickly if they like the conditions you offer them.
 What makes these stylish is their appearance grouped together.
 Single, they are a tad sad-looking, but bunched together they look stunning in a contrasting planter, such as mine.
 My cats also don’t touch this plant – probably because the leaves are crinkly, almost paper-like (not that that has stoped them before).
 Fittonia come in a variety of colors, too.
 They prefer lower light areas that are warm.
 They benefit from being misted a few times a week and always like to be kept moist – don’t let these guys dry out.

-These tutfy cacti look so bright and cheerful (ideal), and they are convenient scratching posts for my kitties (not ideal).
-I like these because they aren’t dangerously spiny (so cat head scratching is fine, I guess), they’re super cute, and look best in a planter with other pet safe succulents (see this post) or grouped together.
+These adorable cacti are incredibly cute and cheerful (ideal), but they are convenient scratching posts for my kitties (not ideal).
+I like these because they are pretty hardy cacti, but they do have TINY thorns that really make you miserable if stuck in your finger.
+They look best in a planter with other non toxic succulents (see this post) or grouped together.
 Basic care is pretty, well, basic.
-Let dry out completely and water once a week at most.
+Let dry out completely and only water when very dry.
 Remember, these usually live in a desert.